COSHH Training Checklist for New Starters

 When Training Must Happen

-The timing requirement under Regulation 12 is clear: training must be provided before the employee is first exposed to the hazardous substance.
-For most new starters, this means COSHH training is part of day-one induction.
+As above, the timing does not come from Regulation 12 — it comes from Regulation 6(1)(b), which requires the steps needed to meet the COSHH Regulations to be implemented before the work is carried out.
+In practice that means training before the employee is first exposed to the hazardous substance.
+For most new starters, COSHH training is therefore part of day-one induction.

 There are only three defensible approaches: